potrebichka/Data-structures-and-algorithms/01-Algorithmic-toolbox/README.md

 an integer k and k positive integers b_0, b_1, . . . , b_n−1.
 **Output:** For all i from 0 to k-1, output an index 0<=j<=n-1 such that a_j=b_i or -1 if there is no such index.

+## 4-2.
+Majority element.
+#### Check whether an input sequence contains a majority element.
+**Input:** The first line contains an integer n, the next one contains a sequence of n non-negative integers a_0, a_1, . . . , a_n−1.
+**Output**: Output 1 if the sequence contains an element that appears strictly more than n/2 times, and 0 otherwise.

+## 4-3.
+Improving Quick Sort.
+#### Redesign a given implementation of the randomized quick sort algorithm so that it works
+fast even on sequences containing many equal elements.New partition procedure should partition the array into three parts: <x part, =x part, >part.
+**Input:** The first line of the input contains an integer n.
+The next line contains a sequence of n integers a_0, a_1, . . . , a_n−1.
+**Output:** Sequence sorted in non-decreasing order.

+## 4-4.
+Number of inversions.
+#### An inversion of a sequence a_0, a_1, . . . , a_n−1 is a pair of indices 0 ≤ i < j < n
+such that a_i > a_j .
+The number of inversions of a sequence in some sense measures how close the sequence is to being sorted.
+For example, a sorted (in non-descending order) sequence contains no inversions at all, while in a sequence sorted in descending order any two elements constitute an inversion (for a total of n(n − 1)/2 inversions).
+Input:** The first line of the input contains an integer n.
+The next line contains a sequence of n integers a_0, a_1, . . . , a_n−1.
+**Output:** Number of inversions in the sequence.

+## 4-5.
+Organizing a Lottery.
+#### Given a set of points on a line and a set of segments on a line.
+The goal is to compute,
+for each point, the number of segments that contain this point.
+**Input:** The first line contains two non-negative integers s and p defining the number of segments and the number of points on a line, respectively.
+The next s lines contain two integers a_i, b_i defining the i-th segment [a_i, b_i].
+The next line contains p integers defining points x_1, x_2, . . . , x_p.
+**Output:** P non-negative integers k_0, k_1, . . . , k_p−1 where k_i is the number of
+segments which contain x_i.
+More formally, k_i = |{j : a_j ≤ x_i ≤ b_j}| .

+## 4-6.
+Closest points.
+#### Given n points on a plane, find the smallest distance between a pair of two (different)
+points.
+**Input:** The first line contains the number n of points.
+Each of the following n lines defines a point (x_i, y_i).
+**Output:** The minimum distance.